 Trends In Diversity Marketing

-With 2019, there have been several trends within the marketing industry that have emerged and taken consumer industries by storm.
+With 2020, there will be several trends within the marketing industry that have emerged and taken consumer industries by storm.
 These have changed the way brands market themselves and have altered the manner in which people respond to marketing campaigns.
 Here are some of the trends that have become prominent over the past few months:

 1. Ethnic Influencers